Skip to main content

 Protein content varies based on ingredients.
 With Greek yogurt and milk, this recipe can provide around 14 to 17 grams of protein per serving, depending on the brand used.

-Is chia seed pudding good for weight management?
+Is chia seed pudding good for weight loss?

 Don’t forget to check out the link below to download the recipe card!